 So to help you understand let me set a scene for you to imagine.

-It’s 16:30 on Friday afternoon and you’ve set up your new Google Adwords campaign in preparation for the weekend.
+It’s 16:30 on Friday afternoon and you’ve set up your new Google Ads campaign in preparation for the weekend.

 Your keywords are prepped and ready to go.
 You’ve done your research and have a good targeted Ad Group with a few closely related keywords.